Housing & Dining

 Students living in on-campus residence halls (except Birnam Wood) are required to purchase a meal plan.
 Students living in Birnam Wood or off campus are not obligated to purchase a meal plan, but may do so if they wish.
 It is also possible to purchase individual meals at the dining halls using cash, credit card, or Viking Dollars.Dining halls offer vegetarian, vegan, and gluten-free options daily.
 Students with other dietary restrictions and food sensitivities are encouraged to meet with dining services staff to discuss menu planning and meal options.

-Dining Services also offers fourteen retail outlets, including popular chains like Starbucks, Panda Express, and Subway, located across the campus.
+Dining Services also offers fourteen retail outlets, including popular chains like Starbucks and Subway, located across the campus.
 These locations accept cash, credit cards, and Viking Dollars.
 Students with meal plans can use their allotment of Dining Dollars here.

 The Viking Dollars program allows students, faculty, and staff to use their Western Card as a pre-paid debit card, which can be used at all campus dining locations.
 Users save ten percent off the cash price and pay no sales tax when using Viking Dollars for food purchases made at campus dining commons, cafés, and markets.
 Non-food items are subject to sales tax.

 Vendor's Row is located outside the Viking Union.
 During lunchtime on weekdays, local restaurants featuring Chinese, Mexican, and Indian cuisine set up shop here while student groups often host bake sales to raise funds.
-Cash only.
+Dining/Viking dollars are not accepted.